Robust Utility Maximization with Intractable Claims under Distributional Ambiguity: A Random Distributionally Robust Optimization Approach: Problem formulation

 where the marginals of $\gamma$ are respectively defined as $ \pi_1^\sharp \gamma(A) := \int_{\mathcal{Y}} \gamma(A \times \dd y)$, $\pi_2^\sharp \gamma(B) := \int_{\mathcal{X}} \gamma(\dd x \times B) $ for all measurable sets $A \subset \mathcal{X}$, $B \subset \mathcal{Y}$.

-\subsection{Concavity}
+\subsubsection{Concavity}

-We conclude this section with definitions and properties related to concave functions, which play a critical role in the subsequent analysis. \begin{definition} Let $C \subset \mathbb{R}^n$ be a convex set.
+As the final part of this section, we introduce definitions and properties of concave functions, which play a central role in the subsequent analysis. \begin{definition} Let $C \subset \mathbb{R}^n$ be a convex set.
 For a convex function $f: C \to \mathbb{R}$, the {\bf subdifferential} of $f$ at $x \in C$ is defined as